 The ground data collection that will be performed during the summer school at the Bavarian Forest National Park aims to provide participants with knowhow on tools (field spectroscopy, thermal spectrometry and terrestrial LIDAR) and measurement techniques to collect different vegetation variables.
-In addition, an airborne campaign for concurrent acquisitions of hyperspectral, thermal, LiDAR and RADAR data will be organised during the summer school if weather conditions allow.
+In addition, an airborne campaign for concurrent acquisitions of hyperspectral, thermal and LiDAR data will be organised during the summer school if weather conditions allow.

 - The school will enable the participants to achieve the following learning objectives:

-- To map different vegetation parameters using hyperspectral visible/NIR /SWIR/ thermal, LiDAR and RADAR data
+- To map different vegetation parameters using hyperspectral visible/NIR /SWIR/ thermal and LiDAR data

 - To understand the advantage of each data source and the best combinations of them for retrieving vegetation parameters